carlesfernandez/snapcraft-sandbox/gnss-sdr-next/README.md

 ## How to install the snap package from the Ubuntu Store

+A snap package can be installed in a wide range of Linux distributions, such as Arch Linux, CentOS, Debian, Fedora, Gentoo Linux, OpenSuse, OpenWrt, Red Hat Enterprise Linux and Yocto/OpenEmbedded.
+In any of those distributions:

 * [Install snapd](http://snapcraft.io/docs/core/install)
 * ```$ sudo snap install gnss-sdr-next```